Crown Jewel (2019): Aftermath

 On the following SmackDown, Paul Heyman described Brock Lesnar's victory at Crown Jewel (which was replayed in full at his request) as being "spiritually orgasmic".
-Heyman also announced that Lesnar had quit SmackDown and moved to Raw (taking the WWE Championship with him), in order to seek revenge against Rey Mysterio for his actions following the match.
-On the following Raw, after attacking crew members and commentator Dio Maddin, Lesnar was repeatedly attacked by Rey with a steel pipe.
-Rey then challenged Lesnar for the WWE Championship at Survivor Series, which was made official.
+Heyman also announced that Lesnar had quit SmackDown and moved to Raw (taking the WWE Championship with him as the Universal Championship had been transferred to SmackDown following The Fiend's victory) in order to seek revenge against Rey Mysterio for his actions following the match.
+On the following Raw, after attacking crew members and commentator Dio Maddin, Lesnar was repeatedly attacked by Mysterio with a steel pipe.
+Mysterio then challenged Lesnar for the WWE Championship at Survivor Series, which was made official.
+The match was then stipulated as a No Holds Barred match.

+A Crown Jewel event was not held in 2020 due to the COVID-19 pandemic, but the event returned in 2021.
+The 2021 event was also the first Crown Jewel to livestream on Peacock after the American version of the WWE Network merged under Peacock in March that year.